Data.Geometria

 #revolution Source

-revolution :: Vector 3 -> Number -> Vector 3 -> Vector 3
+revolution :: Vector 3 -> Number -> Vector 3 -> Vector 3revolution n a u is the 3D-rotation of u of angle a

-around the normalized axis n
+around the normalized axis n.

 #land Source

-is a 3D-rotation such that, for every 3D vector u
+land :: Vector 3 -> Vector 3 -> Vector 3land n is a 3D-rotation such that, for every 3D vector u

-, every computation on P
+(z-coordinate).
+Thanks to land, every computation on P can be

 performed in 2D.
 The rotation matrix is obtained by the landing